xLightsSequencer/xLights/README.txt

                    in xSchedule or when uploaded to a FPP master the output will be disabled.
    -- enh (keith)  Add option to fade to black or fade to zero in the set colour and set all playlist items in xSchedule -- enh (keith)  Add an offset to the schedule start end time when sunrise or sunset is used.
-   -- bug (priemd) Fix submodel names dont update in model list when changed 2020.17 May 1 2020
+   -- bug (priemd) Fix submodel names don't update in model list when changed 2020.17 May 1 2020
    -- enh (keith)  Add native media player option for video in xSchedule.
 This slightly reduces control but improves performance
    -- enh (keith)  When using DMX effect on model group label the sliders using the node names from the first model in the group